TanStack/query/docs/src/pages/reference/useQuery.md

   - If set to an `number`, e.g. `3`, failed queries will retry until the failed query count meets that number.
 - `retryOnMount: boolean`
   - If set to `false`, the query will not be retried on mount if it contains an error.
 Defaults to `true`.
-- `retryDelay: (retryAttempt: number) => number`
+- `retryDelay: number | (retryAttempt: number, error: TError) => number`
-  - This function receives a `retryAttempt` integer and returns the delay to apply before the next attempt in milliseconds.
+  - This function receives a `retryAttempt` integer and the actual Error and returns the delay to apply before the next attempt in milliseconds.
   - A function like `attempt => Math.min(attempt > 1 ?
 2 ** attempt * 1000 : 1000, 30 * 1000)` applies exponential backoff.
   - A function like `attempt => attempt * 1000` applies linear backoff.
 - `staleTime: number | Infinity`